orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 ### Auditable feeds via user friendly explorer vs difficult to audit on-chain data

-When something goes wrong, every user, including non-developers, should be able to audit all aspects of the processes involved— oracles are no different.
+When something goes wrong with software, every user, including non-developers, should be able to audit all aspects of the processes involved— blockchain oracles are no different.
 Users must have the ability to follow detailed documentation that recounts the processes, their outputs, and how the steps taken resulted in the oracle values published on-chain and utilized by smart contracts.

 Not only should this documentation exist in a way that is easy to access, the information needs to be intelligible for users of diverse skill sets and to future audiences that may lack context.

-Orcfax has addressed both of these requirements by creating human and machine-readable audit trails of all oracle solution processes: data collection, formatting, validation, and publication.
-This is made possible by leveraging standards-compliant record-keeping practices that ensure that the links between all the on-chain and off-chain components are immutable, inextricable, and trustworthy.
+Orcfax has addressed both of these requirements by creating human and machine-readable audit trails of all Orcfax solution processes: data collection, normalization, aggregation, validation, and publication.
+This is made possible by leveraging standards-compliant record-keeping practices that ensure the links between all the on-chain and off-chain components are immutable, inextricable, and trustworthy.

 While these records can be interrogated manually on-chain, we have developed a user-friendly [Explorer](https://explorer.orcfax.io/) interface that makes surfacing these audit trails simple and convenient so that users of Orcfax feeds can “Trust But Verify”.
-The explorer was developed as a direct response to the disregard that other solutions have shown regarding the right of user audits, the need to prioritize accessibility, and ease of use; unlike other oracle solutions, the Orcfax Explorer does not require expert knowledge of Cardano eUTXO architecture, nor does it force users to execute a complicated forensic process to follow on-chain transactions.
+The explorer was developed as a direct response to the disregard that other solutions have shown regarding the right of users to conduct their own audits, the need to prioritize accessibility, and ease of use;
+unlike other oracle solutions, the Orcfax Explorer does not require expert knowledge of Cardano eUTXO architecture, nor does it force users to execute complicated forensic processes to follow on-chain transactions.
 Everything users need is made available at their finger tips.

 ### Standards-based interoperable audit trails vs feed only available on-chain